lghackett/R-modules/README.md

 For a demonstration of some of the funcionality, see ``demo.R``.

+## Warnings
+This code is very much a work in progress, and is intended for personal use!!
+As such, it has not been tested on every OS or for every use case.
+I welcome feedback and improvements, but if you are interested in using it the safest way is to use it as inspiration for your own, locally developed and maintained code.

 ## Contents
 * The ``outputHelpers`` directory contains modules that provide helper functions to creating tables and figures.
 	- ``msout.R``: Helper functions for creating regression tables with ``modelsummary()``.